Feyisayo/docker-wordpress/README.md

 - In your browser go to http://localhost

 - You can also add an entry to your hosts files (that's at `/etc/hosts` on debian-based systems) to customize the URL for the wordpress site.
+The default friendly name is `wordpress.local`.
+You can change this from the apache configuration file at `includes/000-default.conf`

 - Access the mailhog app by going to http://localhost:8025